-Whether you need standard NIST traceable scale calibration, or ISO 17025 scale calibration, the Michelli team can help.
+Whether you need standard scale calibration, or ISO 17025 accredited scale calibration, the Michelli team can help.
 Our expert scale technicians are state licensed & trained on both Handbook 44 standards and manufacturer service specifications.
-With 24 locations in 10 states, a fleet of heavy duty test trucks & a team of local experts, we’re here to help with preventative maintenance, emergency scale service, scale calibration & equipment purchase or rental.
+With service areas in 11 states, a fleet of heavy duty test trucks & a team of local experts, we’re here to help with preventative maintenance, emergency scale service, scale calibration & equipment purchase or rental.

 What is weight measurement?

 Weight is the measurement discipline used to describe the heaviness or mass of an object.
 The “weight” of an object actually conveys the force that gravity exerts upon the object being weighed.
 This is why astronauts aboard a space shuttle seem to be “weightless” as they float freely through the air.
 Without gravity, weight cannot be determined.
 In the U.S., weight is expressed in pounds.
 Scales determine weight, and range in capacity from light to heavy.
 Industrial scales, such as rail scales or truck scales are considered heavy capacity, while high precision scales, such as counting scales, are considered light capacity.